 Evermore is making the world a more livable place for bereaved families.

-Each day, families of every race, religion and walk of life face that devastating and unimaginable reality – their child has died.
+Each day, families of every race, religion and walk of life face a devastating and unimaginable reality – their loved one has died.

-Whether the deaths are from overdose, suicide, mass casualty events, homicide, accidents, war, stillbirth or medical conditions, families often have access to few resources.
+Whether the deaths are from overdose, suicide, mass casualty events, homicide, accidents, war, stillbirth or medical conditions, bereaved individuals, families and communities often have access to few resources.

 These Americans need more than your thoughts and prayers.

-While an estimated 20 million Americans have experienced the death of a child, the topic receives little attention in our nation’s discourse on public health priorities, health equity, and the well-being of children and families.
+While most Americans will experience bereavement during their lifetime, the topic receives little attention in our nation’s discourse on public health priorities, health equity, and the well-being of children and families.

 Our nation can do better.
 We are working every day to bring more and better resources to families and the professionals who serve them.
-It will take millions to change the culture of bereavement care in the United States.
-We hope you will join us.
+Bereavement care in America is broken.
+We hope you will join us to make the world a more livable place for bereaved individuals, families and communities.

 Research suggest that adverse physical and behavioral health outcomes would be mitigated by systems that are prepared to provide longitudinal support to bereaved families.
-Parents have cited pressure to be “over it” several years after the event, and have expressed negative feelings are exacerbated by lingering grief.
+Many bereaved persons cited pressure to be “over it” several years after the event, and have expressed negative feelings are exacerbated by lingering grief.

 Populations with a greater need for bereavement care are less likely to access it.